 This is what you’ll need:

-Please ensure you apply and provide all required documentation at least 15 days before the withdrawal is needed.
-This timeframe is crucial if you’re using funds for settlement, as you can’t make a first home buyer’s withdrawal after the property purchase has settled.
+Please ensure you apply and provide all required documentation well in advance of the date you'll need the money for a deposit or settlement.
+Timing is crucial if you’re using funds for settlement, as you can’t make a first home buyer’s withdrawal after the property purchase has settled.
 As soon as you have a conditional sale and purchase agreement for your first home or land, you can apply to withdraw funds for the deposit.
 (Note: at this stage, you can’t make a withdrawal for a deposit on a property selling at auction.)

 If you’re slow off the mark and your application isn’t processed before your settlement date you'll either have to push out your settlement, or miss out, as you can’t make a first home buyer’s withdrawal after a property purchase has gone through.